 Can Children Inherit A Parent’s Pension?

 What happens to your pension when you die, or can a child collect a deceased parent’s pension?
 Yes, inheriting your parents’ pension is possible.
 If we talk about a defined benefit pension, then with the help of a specific section in the pension documents.
 The children under the age of 23 or with permanent disability can get the pension of their parents.
+However, child or minor under the age of 18 years cannot direclty access the retirement funds on their own.
+They need a legal guardian or custodian to care of the funds till the child reach adulthood.

 However, if we talk about defined-contribution pension plans, then they are more flexible.
 If the name of the child is added as a beneficiary, then the account will automatically transfer the pension amounts without the involvement of the court.
 Depending upon the providers’ terms and the age of the child, the entitled amount can be the full funds or a lump sum of the account balance as income.